ls-1801/ManualScheduler/README.md

 > docker run -p 4200:80 gcr.io/spark-on-kubernetes-316714/manual-scheduler-fe:latest

-The External-Scheduler-Interface is running on port 4200 and expects the External-Scheduler-Interface to be accessible at http://localhost:8082
+The Manual-Scheduler is running on port 4200 and expects the External-Scheduler-Interface to be accessible at http://localhost:8082